 Each Fund seeks to remain fully exposed to the corresponding benchmark at the levels implied by the relevant investment objective (-0.5x, -2x, 1.5x, or 2x), regardless of market direction or sentiment.
-At the close of the relevant markets each trading day (see NAV calculation times), each Fund will seek to position its portfolio so that its exposure to its benchmark is consistent with its investment objective.
+At the close of the relevant markets each trading day (see NAV calculation times in "Note 2 - Significant Accounting Policies - Final Net Asset Value for Fiscal Period"), each Fund will seek to position its portfolio so that its exposure to its benchmark is consistent with its investment objective.
 As described above in Item 7 of this Annual Report on Form 10-K, these adjustments are done through the use of various Financial Instruments.
-Factors common to all Funds that may require portfolio re-positioning are create/redeem activity and index rebalances.
+Factors common to all Funds that may require portfolio re-positioning are creation/redemption activity and index rebalances.

 For Geared Funds, the impact of the index's movements each day also affects whether the Fund's portfolio needs to be rebalanced.
 For example, if the index for an Ultra Fund has risen on a given day, net assets of the Fund should rise.
 As a result, the Fund's long exposure will need to be increased to the extent there are not offsetting factors such as redemption activity.
 Conversely, if the Index has fallen on a given day, net assets of an Ultra Fund should fall.
 As a result, the Fund's long exposure will generally need to be decreased.
-Net assets for Short Funds and UltraShort Funds will generally decrease when the Index rises on a given day, to the extent there are not offsetting factors.
+Net assets for the Short Fund and UltraShort Funds will generally decrease when the Index rises on a given day, to the extent there are not offsetting factors.
 As a result, the Fund's short exposure may need to be decreased.
-Conversely, if the Index has fallen on a given day.
 As a result, the Fund's short exposure may need to be increased.